marks-kram/JavaUno-Online-Frontend/README.md

 * New feature: built-in qr-scanner
 * New optional feature: tokenized-game-create (see #tokenized-game-create) (limited downwards compatibility)
 * New feature: You can switch the game to another device
+* New feature: You can leave the running game (will become a bot)
+* New feature: You can kick players (humans and bots, humans will become bots)
+* New feature: You and the other players can commit to stop running game
 * Security: use trusted base for urls in generated qr-codes

 ### Version 1.2